pogata0210/Intermediate_Android_Development_Project_Week_Kickoff_Part2/README.md

 Extra Requirements
 After finishing your required app elements, you are not finished with your project.
 We expect you to implement at least three extra features.
 You're at liberty to choose the features you'd like to implement.
 These extra requirements (or others you come up with on your own) are not necessarily things you have learned throughout the course.
 Treat them as if your client adds a feature at a late date that you don't already know how to implement.
 How will you go about learning how to bring that feature into your product?

+Allow user to create new playlist and share them through a link.
+User can add music to theri playlist from their phone or web.

 A few ideas are as follows: